EduardoRodriguesF/quartz/doc/quartz.1.md

 ## status <*OPTION*>
 Display the current status of quartz.

+The options are as follows:

 **\-\-endpoint**
-: Display the handle for the endpoint in use.
+: Print the handle for the endpoint in use.

 **\-\-context**
-: Display the context in use.
+: Print the context in use.

 ## ls, list
-Lists all available endpoint handles.
+List all available endpoint handles.

+The options are as follows:

 **\-\-depth** *N*
 : Set a limit for how deep the listing goes.
 For reference, a depth of 1 would show top-level handles.